eclipse-kuksa/kuksa-databroker/doc/kuksa_analysis/kuksa_design_topics.md

 Explanation: Any component of the system can come and go - components could stop working due to a crash (what should not but will happen) or because of an update (which is a regular use case).
 Furthermore, components could reside on different execution environments which need restarts at different points of time.
 This shall not result in stopping and restarting the overall system.
 Instead, each and every component shall react in an appropriate way on changing availability of its dependencies.

 # Path requests
+    Status: 🟢
+    Current decisions: Databroker fully supports VSS
+    Description:
-The data broker shall support at least those metadata elements as defined by the VSS rule set.
+The Databroker shall support at least those metadata elements as defined by the VSS rule set.
 Data points/nodes are (primarily) identified ("addressed") by their name/path which is a string.
 VSS arranges nodes in a tree structure, separating elements via a single dot (".").
 This shall be supported but must not be a mandatory requirement.
 ```console
   Vehicle.Speed;